Content Siloing for E-commerce: Product + Content Integration Strategy

 • "How to Set Up a Romantic Dinner at Home"

-• Links back to: Cornerstone content
+• Links back to: Cornerstone content (always)

-• Links to: Other supporting content
+• Links to: Other supporting content in the cluster

 Tier 3: Product Pages (Bottom of Funnel)

-Purpose: Convert interested visitors to buyers
+Purpose: Convert interested visitors into buyers

-Format: Product descriptions with enhanced content
+Format: Product descriptions with enhanced editorial content

-Keywords: Branded + commercial intent
+Keywords: Branded + high commercial intent

 • Link to: Related blog content ("See recipe ideas")